 Brandon learned much about the business side of being a writer by taking a class from David Farland, author of the popular Runelords series.
 One piece of advice Dave gave Brandon was to attend conventions, such as WorldCon and World Fantasy, in order to connect with industry professionals.
 Brandon and a small group of friends who were also aspiring writers began to do so.
 He eventually met both his current agent and one of his editors at conventions.

 It was in 2003, while Brandon was in the middle of a graduate program at BYU, that he got a call from editor Moshe Feder at Tor, who wanted to buy one of Brandon’s books.
 Brandon had submitted the manuscript a year and a half earlier, and had almost given up on hearing anything, so he was surprised and delighted to receive the offer.
 In May 2005 Brandon held his first published novel,Elantris, in his hands.
 Over the next few years, Tor also published Brandon’s Mistborn trilogy, its followup The Alloy of Law, Warbreaker, and The Way of Kings, the first in a projected ten-volume series called The Stormlight Archive.
+The second book in the series, Words of Radiance, was released on March 4th, 2014.
 Other projects continue to be in the works.

 In 2004 after graduating with his Master’s degree in creative writing from Brigham Young University, Brandon was asked to teach the class he had taken as an undergraduate student from Dave Farland.
 In spite of his busy schedule, Brandon continues to teach this one section of creative writing focused on science fiction and fantasy because he enjoys helping aspiring writers.
 It also gets him out of the house, he says.
 Additionally, along with Howard Tayler, Mary Robinette Kowal, and Dan Wells, he hosts the doubly Hugo-nominated writing advice podcast Writing Excuses, which has twice won a Parsec Award.